 [A quick high school chemistry review: a hydrogen atom has 1 proton and weighs 1 atomic mass unit, while an oxygen atom has 8 protons and 8 neutrons, weighting 16 atomic mass units.
 Since water has two hydrogens and one oxygen—H2O—it has a combined mass of 18 atomic mass units, or 18 grams per mole (g/mol), meaning a mole (6.02 × 1023) of water molecules will have a mass of 18 grams.]

-This will help us explain the shehakol and nefashot blessings.
-Originally, the Sages composed these blessings specifically for water.
-However, water is the source of all life, and almost everything we eat comes from a living thing which is made mostly of water, too.
+This will help us explain the shehakol and nefashot blessings on a deeper level.
+Water is the source of all life, and almost everything we eat comes from a living thing which is made mostly of water, too.
 When you eat a food, you are really eating a large mass of water.
 An apple, for example, is actually 84% water, while a chunk of beef is 73% water (the rest being protein, fat, and everything else).

 When we say shehakol nihyah bidvaro, that “everything came to be according to His word”, we are meant to think back to Creation when everything first came into existence.
 What makes up everything in existence anyway?
 Both Torah and science agree that all matter comes down to light and energy.
 The atoms that make up all matter condensed from an initial burst of radiant energy.
 Yet, the atom itself is over 99.9% empty space!
 It’s a bit of condensed energy and a lot of nothing.
 Combine hydrogen and oxygen atoms and you get water molecules, which make up almost all of life.
 Plants, animals, bacteria, people—we are bunches of water molecules plus a handful of other mostly-empty-space elements (carbon, iron, phosphorus).